Superheavy element: Characteristics

-Oganesson is the last known element.
 The next two elements, 119 and 120, should form an 8s series and be an alkali and alkaline earth metal respectively.
 The 8s electrons are expected to be relativistically stabilized, so that the trend toward higher reactivity down these groups will reverse and the elements will behave more like their period 5 homologs, rubidium and strontium.
 The 7p_{3/2} orbital is still relativistically destabilized, potentially giving these elements larger ionic radii and perhaps even being able to participate chemically.
 In this region, the 8p electrons are also relativistically stabilized, resulting in a ground-state 8s^{2}8p^{1} valence electron configuration for element 121.
 Large changes are expected to occur in the subshell structure in going from element 120 to element 121: for example, the radius of the 5g orbitals should drop drastically, from 25 Bohr units in element 120 in the excited [Og] 5g^{1} 8s^{1} configuration to 0.8 Bohr units in element 121 in the excited [Og] 5g^{1} 7d^{1} 8s^{1} configuration, in a phenomenon called "radial collapse".
 Element 122 should add either a further 7d or a further 8p electron to element 121's electron configuration.
 Elements 121 and 122 should be similar to actinium and thorium respectively.

 At element 121, the superactinide series is expected to begin, when the 8s electrons and the filling 8p_{1/2}, 7d_{3/2}, 6f_{5/2}, and 5g_{7/2} subshells determine the chemistry of these elements.
 Complete and accurate calculations are not available for elements beyond 123 because of the extreme complexity of the situation: the 5g, 6f, and 7d orbitals should have about the same energy level, and in the region of element 160 the 9s, 8p_{3/2}, and 9p_{1/2} orbitals should also be about equal in energy.
 This will cause the electron shells to mix so that the block concept no longer applies very well, and will also result in novel chemical properties that will make positioning these elements in a periodic table very difficult.

 Beyond superheavy elements

 It has been suggested that elements beyond Z = 126 be called beyond superheavy elements.
 Other sources refer to elements around Z = 164 as hyperheavy elements.
+These two boundaries mark the existence of theorised islands of stability: sets of isotopes that have a "magic number" of protons and neutrons and are therefore more stable than surrounding nuclides.